splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/infrastructure/integrate-cloud-services.rst

 Access your cloud service data in Splunk Observability Cloud
 ====================================================================

-After you've integrated your cloud services with Splunk Observability Cloud, you can access your data in the following locations:
+After you've integrated your cloud services with Splunk Observability Cloud, you can use the following methods to access your data:

-* :ref:`Infrastructure monitoring navigators <inframon-navigators-cloud>`
+* :ref:`inframon-navigators-cloud`
-* :ref:`Built-in dashboards <builtin-dashboards-cloud>`
+* :ref:`builtin-dashboards-cloud`
-* :ref:`Metric finder <metric-finder-cloud>`
+* :ref:`metric-finder-cloud`

-Use one of these methods to access your data.
-If you can see your data in the navigators, dashboards, or metric finder, then your integration is working.
+If you can see your data in navigators, dashboards, or in the metric finder, then your integration is working.

 .. _inframon-navigators-cloud: